-

 The Protestant Aristocracy: Deconstructing the Myth of the Christian Nation

-The Myth Begins Imagine the scene.
+The Modern Myth and the Cold War Rebrand The Myth Begins Imagine the scene.
 A stage in Iowa is draped in velvet and backlit by a glowing LED screen.
 A politician leans into the microphone.
 “We need to return to our roots,” they declare to a sea of nodding heads.
-“We were founded as a Christian nation, and our departure from that is… — read more
+“We were founded as a… — read more

 -